 Please note that applications will only be accepted on-line unless otherwise stated.
-If an applicant contacts you for assistance with the online system, please have them contact Stephen Smith in HRM.
+If an applicant contacts you for assistance with the online system, please have them contact Ali Marrero in HRM at email@example.com.

-You will want to share this information with each of the search committee members so they can review the process and abide by the established guidelines.
+You should share this information with each of the search committee members so they can review the process and abide by the established guidelines.

 1. HRM will advertise in the following:

-If the unit contact person wants to advertise in newspapers, journal or on other web sites, the ad may be abbreviated however, do not change the actual minimum qualification requirements, overall job description or application deadline.
+If the hiring manager wants to advertise in newspapers, journal or on other web sites, the ad may be abbreviated however, do not change the actual minimum qualification requirements, overall job description or application deadline.
 You must include the statement: “Equal Opportunity Employer” or at a minimum “EOE” in the ad.

-Please review each advertisement listed above to verify accuracy and to familiarize yourself in case an applicant contacts you with questions.
+Please review each advertisement to verify accuracy and to familiarize yourself in case an applicant contacts you with questions.

 Back to top